Fredrik Holmlund: Biography and career

-Holmlund grew up in Södertälje and started singing and playing guitar in several Stockholm-based Rock- and punk bands.
+Holmlund was born in Södertälje, Sweden.
+He grew up in Södertälje and started singing and playing guitar in several Stockholm-based Rock- and punk bands.

 In 2011 Holmlund started the hybrid-metal band DESAIHA and decided to switch the guitar for the bass since they didn't find anyone who was "good enough".

 One year later he quit his job to focus on Desaiha.
 Shortly after they released their first demo "Wisteria" the band announced that they signed a management-deal with Yohio.

 Holmlund was the bassist of Yohio in Melodifestivalen 2013.Heartbreak Hotel went straight to the final in the first round in Telenor Arena in Karlskrona februari 2, 2013.
 In the final, the song finished in second place with 133 points.
 The year continued with a tour with Yohio which ended in Stockholm where Gackt was a guest artist.

 In 2014 he performed with Yohio again in Melodifestivalen with the song "To the End" which, yet again went straight to the final.
 The finale of Melodifestivalen 2014 was held in Friends Arena, where they finished in 6th place with 82 points.

 In August 2014, Desaiha released their first, and only single "Castiel", which debuted at number one on the Swedish iTunes list.
 The single is the record label, KEIOS Entertainment's, first released song.

 Desaiha split in early 2015 and Holmlund joined the band Marsh where he plays guitar and sings.

 In March 2016, Yohio announced that he would move to Japan.
-On June 18 of that year Holmlund made his last gig with Yohio in Sweden.
+On 18 June of that year Holmlund made his last gig with Yohio in Sweden.

 Holmlund announced in April the same year via his website that during the summer he would record songs for his solo project Lazsarus.